python-attrs/cattrs/docs/preconf.md

 Found at {mod}`cattrs.preconf.msgpack`.

-Sets are serialized as lists, and deserialized back into sets. `datetime` s are serialized as UNIX timestamp float values.
+Sets are serialized as lists, and deserialized back into sets. `datetime` s are serialized as UNIX timestamp float values. `date` s are serialized as midnight-aligned UNIX timestamp float values.

 _msgpack_ doesn't support integers less than -9223372036854775808, and greater than 18446744073709551615.